sampie777/obs-scene-timer/README.md

  ---

- Feel free to contribute by opening a pull request or leaving a comment somewhere.
+ Feel free to contribute by opening a pull request to `develop` branch or leaving a comment somewhere.